dydxprotocol/solo/docs/protocol.md

 ## Amounts

-Amounts in Solo are denominated by 3 things:
+Amounts in DolomiteMargin are denominated by 3 things:

 - `value` the numerical value of the Amount
 - `reference` One of: